adychn/fast-style-transfer/README.md

 The purpose of running this model on stylized images is to analyze how much of an improvement Batch-Instance Norm, can help detect objects in a stylized image.
 The number belongs with each detection bounding box is the confidence score on its detection.
 As we can see from the images below, Batch-Instance normalized images produce vastly higher confidence scores, and more accurate classification than Instance normalized ones.
 Instance normalized ones are almost unrecongizable by Faster RCNN.
 However, Batch-Instance normalization is still far from to origial content image performance.
 I think it can be improved upon with more epoch training and parameter fine-tuning on the stylized feed forward net with Batch-Instance Norm.
 The below results were produced with no fine turning, and just kept the parameters the same between instance Norm model and batch-instance norm model.

+In each group, from top to bottom are:
+* Original content image
-In each group, from top to bottom are the original content image, the stylized image from Instance Norm model, and the stylized image from Batch-Instance Norm model without TV denoising.
+* Stylized image from Instance Norm model
+* Stylized image from Batch-Instance Norm model without TV denoising.

 <br>
 <div align='center'>